earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 they are going fast"\n
 ```

-Things get more complex from there and even the [CSV standard](https://datatracker.ietf.org/doc/html/rfc4180) does not specify all the edge cases.
-From this we can conclude one thing: Although the format seems simple, you probably want to use an existing tool if you are converting JSON to CSV because the edge cases are where it gets tricky.
+Things get more complex from there, and even the [CSV standard](https://datatracker.ietf.org/doc/html/rfc4180) does not specify all the edge cases.
+From this, we can conclude one thing: although the format is simple, you probably want to use a tool to convert JSON to CSV because the edge cases are where it gets tricky.

 Wikipedia puts it this way:

 > The CSV file format is not fully standardized.
 Separating fields with commas is the foundation, but commas in the data or embedded line breaks have to be handled specially.
 Some implementations disallow such content while others surround the field with quotation marks, which yet again creates the need for escaping these if they are present in the data.

-With that in mind, lets review some tools for converting from JSON to CSV at the command line.
+With that in mind, let's review some tools for converting from JSON to CSV at the command line.

 ## Convert JSON to CSV via the Command Line

 The simplest way to do this JSON to CSV conversion is with `dasel`. `dasel` is a tool for DAta SELection.
 Think of it as a `jq` that supports selection on formats besides just JSON.

-It's easy to install (`brew install dasel`) and it works great as a format converter.
+It's easy to install (`brew install dasel`), and it works great as a format converter.

 ``` json
 [